Last Updated: September 1, 2023

-A cookie is a small piece of data that a website stores on the website visitor’s computer.
-In order to function, these cookies collect certain technical data about your device, such as the Internet Protocol (IP) address, browser type and version, device type, time zone setting, browser plug-in types and versions, operating system and platform.
-In the ADEL mobile app, we use Software Development Kits (SDKs) for the same functions as cookies.
+A cookie is a small piece of data that a website stores on the website visitor’s computer or mobile device.
+To function, these cookies collect certain technical information about your device, such as the Internet Protocol (IP) address, browser type and version, device type, time zone setting, browser plug-in types and versions, time spend, page speeds/resolution, pages viewed and requested, and operating system and platform (“Technical Data”).

 Do I have to allow cookies?

-Strictly necessary cookies are essential in order to enable you to move around the platform and use its features as you expect to, such as securely accessing your ADEL account.
+Strictly necessary cookies are essential to enable you to move around the website and use its features as you expect to, such as accessing secure areas of the website.
 Because of this, strictly necessary cookies do not require your consent and you cannot turn them off using this cookie preference center.

 Many web browsers allow control over most cookies through the browser settings.
 If you want to set your cookie preferences through your browser, please visit your browser’s settings or review the online instructions provided by the following browsers: Internet Explorer, Google Chrome, Mozilla Firefox, Safari Desktop, Safari Mobile; and Android Browser.

 A useful resource for learning more information about cookies can be found at: www.allaboutcookies.org.